DYin2003/Out-of-Order-Processor/fa24_ece411_Out_of_Ordinary-main/mp_ooo/README.md

 your performance analyses and paper designs together as a final report that documents your accomplishments.
 More information about both the presentation and report will be released closer to the deadline.

-## Group Evaluations

-At the end of the project, each group member will submit feedback on how well the group worked together and how each member contributed to the project.
-The evaluation, along with feedback provided at TA meetings throughout the semester, will be used to judge individual contribution to the project.

-Although the group evaluation occurs at the end of the project, this should not be the first time your mentor TA hears about problems that might be occurring.
-If there are major problems with collaboration, the problems should be reflected in your TA meetings, or in private communication with your TA.
-The responses on the group evaluation should not come as a surprise to anyone.

-In the event of significant to extreme imbalance in work distribution between team members, course staff reserves the right to apply corrective bonuses and penalties to the affected students.
-This will be done only on a case-by-case basis.

 # Memory Model